KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

      /**
 ```

-It's now easier to catch up with the changes: I've replaced the test wrapping my Ajax call by a 3-lines test checking right before, which reduces the indentation level of the Ajax call.
+It’s now easier to catch up with the changes: I’ve replaced the test wrapping my Ajax call by a 3-lines test checking right before, which reduces the indentation level of the Ajax call.

 ## Final thoughts

 I hope those little tricks will help.
-In the next part, I'll continue with other small smart tricks before tackling some advanced Fit useful features.
+In the next part, I’ll continue with other small smart tricks before tackling some advanced Fit useful features.

 > Loïc Giraudel works as a front-end developer at Best Of Media (Grenoble, France).
 He is a JavaScript and Git expert.
 You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).